Get,

 Let us explore the basics of VLDL cholesterol, its effects on the body, and how to manage its levels to promote optimal health.1

-What is VLDL Cholesterol and its Role?
+What Is VLDL Cholesterol and Its Role?

 VLDL, also known as very low-density lipoprotein, is a type of lipoprotein that is synthesized in the liver and carries high amounts of triglycerides.
 Triglycerides are a form of fat that is stored in the body for energy.
 VLDL cholesterol plays a crucial role in transporting triglycerides from the liver to the tissues of the body, where they can be either used for energy or stored as fat.